shawn-sterling/graphios/README.md

 --------------

 Your nagios.cfg is going to need to modified to send the graphite data to the perfdata files.
-If you have installed with pip or the rpm/deb this may have already been done for you.
+Depending on how you installed graphios this step may have been done for you.

 The following needs to be put into your nagios.cfg
 <pre>